Gerald P. Mallon

 Gerald P. Mallon is an American writer and social worker who focuses on LGBTQ+ family issues.
 He is currently the Julia Lathrop Professor of Child Welfare and Former Associate Dean of Scholarship and Research at the Silberman School of Social Work at Hunter College, City University of New York.
 He is also the director of the National Center for Child Welfare Excellence and an adoptive parent.

 Mallon is an internationally recognized expert on LGBTQ+ children, youth, and family issues particularly as they relate to child welfare.
 Through his writing, advocacy, and training efforts, he has influenced major changes in policy and practice concerning LGBTQ youth within the child welfare system.

 Education

-Mallon received a BSW from Dominican College in Blauvelt, New York in 1979.
+Mallon received a BSW (Magna Cum Laude) from Dominican College in Blauvelt, New York in 1979.
 In 1980, he graduated from Fordham University with a Master of Social Work (MSW) degree.
 Mallon received his Doctorate in social work (DSW) from the Graduate Center of the City University of New York in 1994.

 Publications

-Mallon is the author of more than 31 books and over 100 peer reviewed articles.
+Mallon is the author of more than 34 books and over 110 peer-reviewed articles.
 Several of his publications have been translated into Japanese, Spanish, Italian, and French.

 Mallon is most known for his research on LGBTQ+ youth and their families in child welfare systems, including: